You can find the details about different property tax types and when they will be applied in Turkey below. These are;

 2. International Methods: One of the ways to be used in the prevention of double taxation is to make international agreements between countries based on the sharing of powers so that their taxation powers do not conflict.

 One of the current regulations is preventing double taxation agreement signed by Turkey and third countries.
 These agreements are aimed at the entry of foreign capital in Turkey.
-Below are the countries that Turkey already signed this agreement:

 Learn more about expenses when buying a property in Turkey.